TimBurg/MA_thesis_markdown/source/07_theory.md

 Notice that values in the intermediate range of $\varphi$ contribute a lesser volume.
 However, these values, as they only occur in the interfacial region, will be forced to occupy a small portion of the domain.

-We explicitly stipulate the requirements on $\varphi$ in the following space:
+For the reading convenience we stipulate the requirements on $\varphi$ in the following space:
 $$\mathcal{G}^m = \big\{\varphi \in H^1(\Omega, \mathbb{R})) \quad \big| \quad 0\leq \varphi \leq 1 \quad \text{and} \quad \int_\Omega \varphi dx = m \cdot \text{vol}(\Omega) \big\}$$
+These requirements are later taken care of by complementary slackness and a lagrange multiplier respectively.

 As stated, an additional term has to be added to the compliance functional as to force condensation of the phasefield and regularize the occurence of jumps.
 The term used is due to [@takezawa_shape_2010]: